September 25th

 Why does a beggar go from house to house begging for alms?
 Does he go begging because he does not have enough?
 The poet says, 'not really'!!
 The poet opines that a cadger goes from home to home in order to teach the dwellers a very important value.
 He wants to teach them, remain like yourself by giving alms, do not become like me by being close-fisted!
 How does he justify that?
 Hands that give shall also receive.
 To lead a comfortable life in society, the person residing in a home sure has received many blessings and favors to lead the kind of life he does.
 By giving to those in need, he will only better his chances of receiving generously later on in his own life.
 Without giving, he is certain to run out of merits (good deeds) in his account and land up on the streets like the cadger himself!!
 So the cadger is walking around as if, warning the avaricious that 'without giving, your fate will become the same as mine, sooner or later.'

 By giving, one only makes his own life better.
 In giving, the bigger beneficiary is the giver really!
-The contentment which comes from giving is far less than the satisfaction of receiving.
+The contentment that comes from giving is far less than the satisfaction of receiving.
 Give with all your heart!

 pada vigrahaH: